Bruins' Defenseman Reveals Injury Suffered Prior To Playoffs

 It all started with a blocked shot in Boston’s win over the Detroit Red Wings on March 11.
 That was when Bruins defenseman Hampus Lindholm’s season took a turn.

-Lindholm would miss the next game with a swollen foot, but with the depth Boston had on the blu line, head coach Jim Montgomery was platooning the defensemen and it allowed the 29-year-old the opportunity to heal — or so everyone thought.
+Lindholm would miss the next game with a swollen foot, but with the depth Boston had on the blue line, head coach Jim Montgomery was platooning the defensemen and it allowed the 29-year-old the opportunity to heal — or so everyone thought.

 In the playoffs, Lindholm didn’t appear to be as fluid as he was during the regular season.
 In the seven games he played, Lindholm skated an average of 21:40 minutes of ice time and didn’t register a single point, a far cry from the stats he put up during the regular season.
 However, he never gave the impression his foot was the issue.